richseviora/PrintJob/PrintJob/ReadMe.txt

-﻿At InnerWorkings a "job" is a group of print items.For example, a job can be a run of business cards, envelopes, and letterhead together.
+ A "job" is a group of print items.For example, a job can be a run of business cards, envelopes, and letterhead together.

 Some items qualify as being sales tax free, whereas, by default, others are not.Sales tax is 7%.

-InnerWorkings also applies a margin, which is the percentage above printing cost that is charged to the customer.
+Also applies a margin, which is the percentage above printing cost that is charged to the customer.
 For example, an item that costs $100 to print that has a margin of 11% will cost:
 item: $100 -> $7 sales tax = $107